bernie-skipole/indipydriver/docs/source/usage/concept.rst

 indipyterm
 ^^^^^^^^^^

-The associated package indipyterm provides a more useful terminal client, using the 'textual' library, and is also available from Pypi.
+The associated package indipyterm provides a terminal client, using the 'textual' library, and is also available from Pypi.

 https://pypi.org/project/indipyterm